actionml/cluster-setup/readme.md

 This will take a little time to complete.
 It will insert app data into the EventServer started with `pio-start-all`, will train a model, and will run several sample queries.
 It will then print a diff of the actual results with the expected results.
 It is common to have one line that is different, this is due to JVM differences and it can be safely ignored (as we try to find a way to avoid it).

+# Scaling

+This doc has described setting up pio + the Universal Recommender on 3 machines, where all clustred serivces are run alike on all machines.

+For most higher load produciton installations you will need to separate clustered services to avoid contention for resources like cores and memory.
+This is the case where you will use some machines to run PredicitonIO EventServers and the Universal Recommender PredictionServers.
+You will also likely want to create a separate Elasticsearch cluster, HBase+HDFS cluster, and a Spark cluster.

+Not all of these must be separate, obviously but there are a couple bottleneck that should be noted.

+##Load Optimizations Rules

+For specific types of load the following rules of thumb apply:

+- **Heavy Input Loads** a separate cluster of HDFS + HBase would be desirable.
+The EventServer is used at all phases, at event input, during train, and is queried in real-time by the deployed Universal Recommender PredictionServer.
+The EventSever is built on top of HBase so optimizing its execution speed can effect all aspects of performance.
+- **Training Speed**, make sure the EventServer is fast, then make sure Spark is fast.
+This may mean creating a separate Spark cluster.
+Different templates use Spark in different ways.
+For the Universal Recommender it is most important to have memory per executor/driver than it is to have more executors.
+You may even want to limit executors so you can give each more memory.
+Another way to say this is that CPU load tends to be small so IO is usually the bottleneck.
+- **High Query Load**, make sure the EventServer is fast, then create more PredictionServers and for the Universal Recommender optimize Elasticsearch.
+This can be done by having a separate Elasticsearch cluster and the more memory you can give Elasticsearch the better the speed.

+PredictionIO save no state itself (stateless in engineer-speak) but uses clustered services&mdash;simply put, scaling the services scales PredictionIO.
+This design means that EventServers and PredictionServers are completely independent.
+They do not cooperate outside of the well documented clustered services in the tech stack.
+However this independence means there is no load balancing built into PredictionIO.

+If you were to launch the PIO EventServer or PredictionServer on 10 machines and 2 go down, the rest of the servers will continue to respond as long as the clustered services operate.
+To spread load into the system we use a load-balancer.
+This will account for machines going down and will make sure no server is overloaded.

+To